CBC-UCONN/RADseq_tutorial/00_preliminaries.md

 ## Bash scripting

 This tutorial assumes you have some basic familiarity with `bash`.
-If you are not yet familiar with bash, see [here]() to learn and practice some of the basics.
+If you are not yet familiar with bash, see [here](https://bioinformatics.uconn.edu/unix-basics/) and [here](https://www.webminal.org) to learn and practice some of the basics.
 It also uses a few techniques that could be described as "intermediate bash scripting".
 Here are some of the more intermediate techniques we'll use in the tutorial:

 ### Pipes